-Length of service: Retaining positive and engaged people is important in Shared Interest’s continued growth and success.
-The diagram below shows that 33.5% of the team have been with the organisation four years or less and the same percentage between five and nine years.
-Whilst 28% of the team
+Retaining positive and engaged people is significant in Shared Interest’s continued growth and success.
+Thirty three per cent of the team has been with the organisation four years or less and 28% between five and nine years.
+Whilst 36% of the team

 considered as part of the process.
-A comparison of the highest against the lowest salary provides a ratio of 3.9 to 1.
+A comparison of the highest against the lowest UK salary provides a ratio of 3.9 to 1.
 Shared Interest aims to provide job satisfaction by offering interesting and varied work combined with generous and flexible benefits.

 Keeping connected survey: We have continued to maintain a strong focus on positive engagement, which has proved even more important following the ongoing impact of Covid-19.